jhuckaby/pixl-server-unbase/README.md

 unbase.insert( INDEX_ID, RECORD_ID, RECORD, [CALLBACK] );
 ```

-The `insert()` method stores an entire data record (including data not processed by the indexer) and triggers an index on the data as well.
+The `insert()` method stores an entire data record (possibly including data not processed by the indexer) and triggers an index on the data as well.
 This works for new records, and updating existing records.
 The callback is optional.
 Example:

 ```js
 var record = {